What we are doing to help people.

 - Assertive Community Treatment (ACT): The highest level of care we offer, our ACT Teams are specially designed to meet all of the needs of people with the most serious of mental illnesses and the most complex additional challenges.
 ACT is frequently referred to as a hospital without walls, providing all the services typically provided in a hospital setting but instead, in the community.
 In addition to community support workers, staffing for ACT teams include a psychiatrist, a nurse, a vocational specialist, an occupational therapist, a substance abuse specialist, and a peer specialist – an individual who is living with a mental health diagnosis who is now helping to provide services to individuals just beginning their journey towards recovery from severe mental illness.
 Places for People’s four ACT teams (of 10 total in the state) includes one team that specializes in helping people transition from the criminal justice system.

-- Transition: Places for People also has 2 teams dedicated to helping people decrease the assistance they receive and to increase their independence.
-For individuals seeking to transition to lower levels of care–or to exit public assistance–we have structured programs to identify current or potential barriers to independence, to develop necessary skills (including managing an illness and employment), to assist in building a strong personal support system, and to ensure that access to increased levels of care are available, if needed.
+- Transition: For individuals seeking to transition to lower levels of care–or to exit public assistance–we have structured programs to identify current or potential barriers to independence, to develop necessary skills (including managing an illness and employment), to assist in building a strong personal support system, and to ensure that access to increased levels of care are available, if needed.

 Studies indicate that people with serious mental illnesses die an average of 25 years earlier than the general population.Typically, the causes of death are medical illnesses that were not treated or risk factors that could have been modified, including high blood pressure, diabetes, or substance abuse.